Surfaces associated with first-order ODEs: Deformation of the associated surface

 \section{Deformation of the associated surface}

 In this section, we explore the idea of deforming the surface defined in the previous section while preserving its essential features in relation to equation \eqref{ODE}, and we study the role of this deformation in the integrability of the equation.
-As we will show, the discovery of an integrating factor for \eqref{ODE} corresponds to deforming the surface $\mathcal{S}$ into a zero curvature surface, but it is not the only suitable deformation in order to achieve integrability.
+As we will see, the deformation into a zero curvature surface is in correspondence with the finding of an integrating factor for the ODE.
+Furthermore, we will show that this is not the only suitable deformation that enables integrability.